bruhCarrotz/bruhCarrotz.github.io/README.md

 ## Overview
 Welcome to my webpage!

-I'm a senior computer science student with a strong interest in data science.
-My skills in computer science and data analysis drive my enthusiasm for tackling real-world data challenges.
-Active involvement in student organizations has honed my leadership and teamwork abilities.
-Reading and music fuel my creativity, attention to detail, and tenacious problem-solving mindset.
-I'm dedicated to using my technical expertise and diverse interests to innovate and make a meaningful impact in data science.
+Hi, I'm Anastasia Riana and I'm a recent graduate in computer science student with a strong affinity for data science, and passion for project management, data analysis, and problem-solving.
+I'm skilled in collaborating with teams, adapting to new challenges, and finding efficient solutions.
+I'm eager to learn, grow, and contribute to meaningful projects.
+Let’s connect!

 ## Education
 - B.Sc., Electrical Engineering and Computer Science | National Tsing Hua University | Hsinchu, Taiwan (_2020-2024_)